Welcome to a huge list of psychological pricing strategies.

 And don’t forget about font size.
 Smaller font sizes are especially effective when they’re positioned next to a larger reference price (Coulter & Coulter, 2005).

 Oftentimes, people use your own products for reference prices.
-To ensure that their comparisons are conducive for your bottom line, you should consider adding a “decoy product.”
+To ensure that their comparisons are conducive, you should consider adding a “decoy option.”

 - Web Only: $59